 Team messaging apps are platforms used in the workplace which enable employees to participate in group chats, share documents and files, and set up video conference calls.
 Comparable to a virtual water cooler, team chat apps are a space where colleagues can discuss anything from weekend plans to lunch ideas to global controversies (and, of course, collaborate on tasks and projects).

 Group chat tools have transformed the way we communicate in the workplace.
-The telephone is rarely used these days, and compared to email, they’re more efficient as they are a quicker way to send and receive messages across teams, departments, and even countries.
+The telephone is rarely used these days, and compared to email, they’re more efficient as they are a quick way to send and receive messages across teams, departments, and even countries.
 The immediacy provided is ideal for creating a closer working culture for remote employees.
 The beauty of team chat apps is that they present a laid-back way of communicating and instant connectivity to anyone within your business.

 Microsoft Teams vs Slack